CymmyTyler/Group38/Code-of-Conduct.md

 ## Acknowledgment

-By participating in [Group-38-Something-program], you agree to respect and follow this Code of Conduct.
+By participating in [Something-program], you agree to respect and follow this Code of Conduct.

 ## Contact Information

-For questions, concerns, or reporting incidents, please contact [Tyler Cymmerm].
+For questions, concerns, or reporting incidents, please contact [Tyler Cymmerman or Foster Stravino].